sct/overseerr/docs/using-overseerr/settings/README.md

 #### Enable Scan

-Tick this box if you would like to scan your Radarr/Sonarr server for existing media/request status.
+Enable this setting if you would like to scan your Radarr/Sonarr server for existing media/request status.
 It is recommended that you enable this setting, so that users cannot submit requests for media which has already been requested or is already available.

-#### Disable Auto-Search
+#### Enable Automatic Search

-If you do not want Radarr/Sonarr to automatically search for media upon submission of a request, you can disable this setting.
+Enable this setting to have Radarr/Sonarr to automatically search for media upon approval of a request.

 ## Notifications